 This might be one of the most famous vampire comedies of all time, but I’m putting it last because while there’s quality to it and there are reasons it is famous, it’s also kind of homophobic and racist.
 And a lot of the humor really doesn’t hold up.
-But it earned its place as a cult classic and there are some good performances, particularly from George Hamilton, over-hamming it up as a very different version of Count Dracula compared to the character we’d seen in previous movies.
+But it earned its place as a cult classic and there are some good performances, particularly from George Hamilton, hamming it up as a very different version of Count Dracula compared to the character we’d seen in previous movies.

 Directed by Anthony Hickox, best known for Waxwork and Hellraiser III, Sundown: The Vampire in Retreat is a vampire/comedy/western starring David Carradine and Bruce Campbell.
 I know that what I just described sounds like the best movie ever made, but don’t get your hopes up.
-There’s plenty wrong with it, but it is entertaining in its stupidity.
+There’s plenty wrong with it.
+However, it is entertaining in its stupidity.
 Hickox really does know how to direct a B-Movie and there’s a balance here between intentional and unintentional humor that somehow works and keeps the viewer satisfied until the end.

 Once Bitten sees a young Jim Carrey turning into a vampire.
 In a nutshell, it’s a teen sex comedy from the heyday of that genre and also is worthy of note because it preceded the onslaught “Jim Carrey Undergoes Some Kind of Transformation” movies by nearly ten years.
 Cleavon Little also plays a gay stereotype that really doesn’t seem to be in the movie for any particular reason.